1954 Notre Dame Fighting Irish football team

-The 1954 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1954 college football season.
-Led by first-year head coach Terry Brennan, the Fighting Irish compiled a record of 9–1.
+The 1954 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1954 college football season.
+In their first year under head coach Terry Brennan, the Fighting Irish compiled a 9–1 record, outscored opponents by a total of 261 to 115, and were ranked No. 4 in the final AP poll.